kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

 advanced:
   horizontalPodAutoscalerConfig:
     resourceMetrics:
-    - name: cpu/memory
+    - name: cpu/memory                             # Name of the metric to scale on
       target:
         type: value/ utilization/ averagevalue
         value: 60                                  # Optional
         averageValue: 40                           # Optional
         averageUtilization: 50                     # Optional
     behavior:
+      scaleDown:
+        stabilizationWindowSeconds: 300
+        policies:
+        - type: Percent
+          value: 100
+          periodSeconds: 15
 ```

+**`horizontalPodAutoscalerConfig:`**

+ This section contains configuration that is the same as some parts of the standard HorizontalPodAutoscaler configuration.
+KEDA would feed properties from this section into a apropriate places into the HPA configuration.
+This way one can modify the HPA that is being created and managed by KEDA.

+**`horizontalPodAutoscalerConfig.resourceMetrics:`**

-The above configuration can be used to scale deployments based on standard resource metrics like CPU / Memory.
-This configuration is the same as the standard HorizontalPodAutoscaler configuration.
+This configuration can be used to scale resources based on standard resource metrics like CPU / Memory.
 KEDA would feed this value as resource metric(s) into the HPA itself.
+Please follow [Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/) for details.
-* name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
+* `name`: This is the name of the resource to be targeted as a metric (cpu, memory etc)
-* type: type represents whether the metric type is Utilization, Value, or AverageValue.
+* `type`: represents whether the metric type is Utilization, Value, or AverageValue.
-* value: value is the target value of the metric (as a quantity).
+* `value`: is the target value of the metric (as a quantity).
-* averageValue: averageValue is the target value of the average of the metric across all relevant pods (quantity)
+* `averageValue`: is the target value of the average of the metric across all relevant pods (quantity)
-* averageUtilization: averageUtilization is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
+* `averageUtilization`: is the target value of the average of the resource metric across all relevant pods, represented as a percentage of the requested value of the resource for the pods.
 Currently only valid for Resource metric source type.

+**`horizontalPodAutoscalerConfig.behavior`:**

+Starting from Kubernetes v1.18 the autoscaling API allows scaling behavior to be configured through the HPA behavior field.
+This way one can directly affect scaling of 1<->N replicas, which is internally being handled by HPA.
+KEDA would feed values from this section directly to the HPA's `behavior` field.
+Please follow [Kubernetes documentation](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-configurable-scaling-behavior) for details.

+**Assumptions:** KEDA must be running on Kubernetes cluster v1.18+, in order to be able to benefit from this setting.

 ## Long-running executions